mirego/fastlane-toolkit/README.md

 ## Custom Actions
 The project also includes some custom actions described here.

+### enterprise_configuration
+Create a configuration containing a generic provisioning profile and the enterprise certificate.
+This action take care of extracting informations in environment variables and must be run on Jenkins in order to work.

 ### install_provisioning_profile
 Internally required by the `build` private lane, the `install_provisioning_profile` action take care of parsing the provisioning profile and install it in the proper location so that Xcode can use it.